sweber35/WebsocketServer/README.md

 # WebsocketServer
-A simply websocket server written using Socket.io
+A simple websocket server written using Socket.io